JimBell/DeepMirCut_Data/Dataset_Download_Scripts/README.md

 $ gunzip mature.fa.gz
 ```

-Next downloadSequenceData.sh runs a set of scripts to download and extract data for miRs from each species into the miRSequenceOutput folder.
+Next downloadSequenceData.sh runs a set of scripts to download and extract data for microRNAs from each species into the miRSequenceOutput folder.
 Each script has the abbreviated species name as it's prefix.

 ```sh
 $ mkdir miRSequenceOutput